- CBI Books Its Own Special Director Rakesh Asthana For Accepting Bribe

 - CBI Special Director Rakesh Asthana Cannot Be Arrested Till Monday: Delhi HC

 - CBI Gets 7-Day Custody Of Deputy SP Devender Kumar In Bribery Case

 In a late-night order, the government on Wednesday divested Central Bureau of Investigation ( CBI) chief Alok Verma of his charge and Joint Director M. Nageshwar Rao was asked to take charge as interim chief.

 The development comes hours after Verma and his deputy Rakesh Asthana were sent on leave.
 According to the media reports, the offices of both Alok Verma and Rakesh Asthana have also been sealed.

-"The Appointments Committee of the Cabinet has approved that during the period of the subsistence of the aforesaid interim measure, cited in reference above, Shri M Nageshwar Rao, IPS, presently working as Joint Director, CBI shall look after duties and functions of Director CBI and shall take over the duties and functions with immediate effect," the ministry of DoPT said in an order issued on Tuesday night.
+"The Appointments Committee of the Cabinet has approved that during the period of the subsistence of the aforesaid interim measure, cited in reference above, Shri M Nageshwar Rao, IPS, presently working as Joint Director, CBI shall look after duties and functions of Director CBI and shall take over the duties and functions with immediate effect," the ministry of DoPT said in an order issued last night.